zeroluck/docs/sources/integrate/dropbox.md

 # Dropbox SSO with Gluu Server
-This documents a step-by-step guide to setting up Dropbox SSO in Gluu Server.
+This document is a step-by-step guide to setting up Dropbox SSO in Gluu Server.
 This SSO requires settuing a custom `nameid` called `emailnid`.

 ### Custom NameID